yokodev/chocolatin/README.md

 # Loaders

 Loader handle file in your project.

-Basicly, it's an object with 4 props :
+Basicly, it's just an object with 4 props :

 - wrap : options.
 - pre : preloader configuration